HliasOuzounis/xtreme/README.md

 ## Solved Problems and helpful algorithms

-If you have any questions regarding the problems, create a new issue.
+If you have any questions regarding the solutions, create a new issue.

 More problem contributions are welcome.